 The Topas Ecolodge team and I are privileged to host travelers and adventure seekers from around the world, sharing the unique natural charm of this mountainous region, its people and rich ethnic minority cultures, whilst offering a relaxing, memorable experience we are truly proud of.

 I hope to welcome you to Topas Ecolodge in the future and wish you happy, adventure-filled travels.

 At present, we are working with three different farmers – all within a radius of 15 km and a rice husker.

 Over time, we plan to expand the project and negotiate ongoing collaborations and contracts with more local farmers.

 At Topas Ecolodge we believe that both the environment and local community should benefit from our business.

-Rather than making a token donation here, or planting a couple of trees there, we are committed to producing real sustainable benefits.
+Rather than making a token donation here, or planting a couple of trees there, we are committed to producing real sustainable benefits for the long term.